-Writing in History
+Writing for History

 Tips for Writing Papers in History Courses